-The ACL is a valuation account that is deducted from the loans' amortized cost basis to present the net amount expected to be collected on the loans.
+The ACL is a valuation account that is deducted from the LHI amortized cost basis to present the net amount expected to be collected on LHI.

-The Company estimates the ACL on loans based on the underlying assets' amortized cost basis, which is the amount at which the financing receivable is originated or acquired, adjusted for applicable accretion or amortization of premium, discount, and net deferred fees or costs, collection of cash, and charge-offs.
+The Company estimates the ACL on loan held for investment based on the underlying assets' amortized cost basis, which is the amount at which the financing receivable is originated or acquired, adjusted for applicable accretion or amortization of premium, discount, and net deferred fees or costs, collection of cash, and charge-offs.
 In the event that collection of principal becomes uncertain, the Company has policies in place to reverse accrued interest in a timely manner.
 Therefore, the Company has made a policy election to exclude accrued interest from the measurement of ACL.